 For my part, I was frustrated by my own lack of skill working on the front end, and was keenly aware that I was slowing people down every time I asked a question.
 Rightly or wrongly, we had a job to do.
 No matter how patient and giving they were, ultimately we were being tracked on our points delivered.

-Bear in mind I am not saying that their approach to development was flawed in principle or even in practice -- I was but one engineer out of many and they had to consider the entire team.
+Bear in mind I am not saying that their approach to development was flawed in principle or even in practice – I was but one engineer out of many and they had to consider the entire team.
 Bear in mind that this company followed XP down to a very fine detail and prided itself on its software process.
-Bear in mind I joined this company specifically because I wanted to work in a company that did Agile.
+I joined this company specifically because I wanted to work in a company that did Agile.
 I would have left immediately if it had been obviously dysfunctional or a deathmarch.
+It worked for them – it didn’t work for me.

 “Why were they pairing if they had a fixed deadline and needed to crank out work?”